golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/gvmkit-build-installation.md

 {% alert level="info" %}

-This example has been designed to work with the following environments:
+This article has been devised to work with the following environments:

 - OS X 10.14+, Ubuntu 20.04 or Windows